 To control for the secondary effects of receiving long-term hormone therapy, any transgender athlete needs permanent thorough medical monitoring by a health professional providing care for transgender persons or experienced clinicians as applicable.
-Providers should be knowledgeable of the most up-to-date hormone guidelines by the World Professional Association for Transgender Health (WPATH) and/or The Endocrine Society (see references).
+Providers should be knowledgeable of the most up-todate hormone guidelines by the World Professional Association for Transgender Health (WPATH) and/or The Endocrine Society (see references).

 It is the transgender male athlete's responsibility to provide the TUEC with a complete record of testosterone prescriptions of oral, gel or buccal testosterone products and date, dosage and name of medical personnel administering injections of testosterone.
+Furthermore, regular serum testing as ordered by the athletes prescribing physician, at least once or twice a year, and its relation to the dosing schedule should be clearly noted and sent to the ADO.

 Unannounced urine testing (at least 1-2 times per year) should be conducted by the ADO.
 Furthermore, regular serum testing as ordered by the athlete's health professional providing care (at least 1-2 times per year) is required and the relation to injection timing or gel application should be clearly noted.
-Treatment should use standard testosterone doses which should return the mid-interval testosterone to mid-normal levels